CENTRAL AMERICAN OUTREACH

 Four hundred sixty desks were purchased from auctions held at Lakeview, Liberty, and Champion School districts.

 In October, 2018, 153 student desks were sent to Honduras in partnership with Honduras Agape Foundation.
 The supplies were distributed among six different schools.
-Michael Norton, president of Honduras Agape Foundation said, "This delivery ahs been a huge blessing to the schools that we support in Honduras."
+Michael Norton, president of Honduras Agape Foundation said, "This delivery has been a huge blessing to the schools that we support in Honduras."